-Now, we are naturally at a right point to present the proof of Theorem \ref{theorem7} as follows: 0.3 cm {\em Proof of Theorem \ref{theorem7}.} Note that the statement of Theorem \ref{theorem7} is precisely the same as Theorem \ref{theorem6.6}; therefore, we have done the proof.\Q.E.D
+We are now at the right point to present the proof of Theorem \ref{theorem7} as follows: 0.3 cm {\em Proof of Theorem \ref{theorem7}.} Note that the statement of Theorem \ref{theorem7} is precisely the same as that of Theorem \ref{theorem6.6}; therefore the proof is complete.\Q.E.D